 Mental focus – Developing a strong morning routine tests your mental focus, sharpening it and giving you clarity and determination to solve life’s problems.

 Time – You can always make more money but you can’t make more time.
-Waking up early and diving into your morning routine gives you an extra 1 or 2 hours each day to accomplish every task on your To Do List.
+Waking up early and diving into your morning routine gives you an extra 1 to 2 hours each day to accomplish every task on your to-do list.
 Think of what you can do with that additional time!
-What book can you write, table can you build, recipe can you create, marathon can you run?
-Imagine!

 Ritualize your day – Humans also love to ritualize.
 It’s how we’re wired.
-When you shape your morning activities into a routine that you commit to while enjoying the ceremony of it, you can more readily incorporate that kind of routine into other areas of your life.
+When you shape your morning activities into a routine that you commit to while enjoying the ceremony, you can more readily incorporate that kind of routine into other areas of your life.
 Rituals impart structure to your day.
-With structure you have a game plan, a how to for that day.
+With structure, you have a game plan and how-to for that day.
 Embrace the ritual to gain the advantage!

-Let’s get you set up for success with a powerful Millionaire’s Morning.
+Let’s get you set up for success with a powerful morning routine!
 Try mine and push the limits of your life higher than they’ve ever been.
-There is no right time.
-There is no perfect age.
-There is no ideal moment.
-There is only now.
+There is no right time, perfect age, or ideal moment.
+There is only right now.